 It doesn’t stay that bright for long, even with the lemon juice added, as oxidation takes effect.

 Whenever I make pesto, I usually make a huge batch and freeze it in smaller portions, sometimes I even put it into ice cube trays.
 It’s extremely handy to just be able to pull out a bit when you want to make a pasta dish or pizza.

 Speaking of pizza, that’s exactly what I made with this pesto, No Knead Sourdough Pizza to be exact!
 I will be writing a post on that soon enough, as it turned out wonderful.
 But for now, enjoy your bolted arugula pesto… and if you’re still in the middle of winter save this recipe for whenever your arugula bolts later this year!

 - Place all ingredients except olive oil into a food processor.
 Turn on the food processor and slowly add the olive oil until blended and smooth.

-- Cover and refrigerate, and eat or freeze within 3-4 days.
+- Cover and refrigerate.
+Eat within 3-4 days.

 - Arugula Pesto can be preserved by freezing in ice cube trays.